Denver Pediatrician Malpractice Lawyers

 Appendicitis is the next most common illness associated with pediatric malpractice.
 Appendicitis is an inflammation of the appendix, a finger-shaped pouch that projects from the colon on the lower right side of the abdomen.
 Like meningitis cases, appendicitis malpractice cases often arise after a failure to diagnose.

-In order to prove that pediatric malpractice occurred, you must be able to demonstrate four main factors:
+In order to prove that pediatric malpractice occurred, you must be able to demonstrate three main factors:

 - The doctor-patient relationship existed (easily proven through medical records).